-Welcome to my new blog address!
 I’ve heard Buddhist teachers explain rebirth by asking them to picture a candle being lit from a dying flame.
 Something carries on, but what?
 It isn’t one small flame hopping from one wick to the next.
 Trungpa told people it was their neurosis, their unwholesome tendencies that carried on.
 Doesn’t that send a shiver?
-Back at my old address, we were talking about negative conceit, about the tendency to hang back and judge self and others harshly, the tendency to meet life with a negative expectation–imagine that charming set of attitudes, automatic behaviors, unexamined beliefs carrying forward, leading the way into the unknown?
+I’ve heard of Buddhist teachers talk about negative conceit, about the tendency to hang back and judge self and others harshly, the tendency to meet life with a negative expectation–imagine that attitude and those behaviors carrying forward, leading the way into your next life.
+Maybe they have.

 In those openings when there is a bit of free attention and we are interested in our lives in a new way, help appears, and from surprising sources.
 One of the things I love most about working as an editor at Parabola and seeking to help it become a true community, is that it is beginning to offer material in the spirit of bringing evidence, not just offering guidance from above.
 Hopefully, there is and will be something in each issue that reminds a reader that there can be these free moments, this other order of insights, this other life, no matter what is going on around us.

-Back at my old address, I touched on the meaning of Harry Potter and spirited young Jane Eyre .
-Consider this rich evidence of the open or selfless nature of self: Joyce Carol Oates observes that much of the power of Jane Eyre comes from the fluid, flame-like nature of her character.
+The stories of both Harry Potter and spirited young Jane Eyre carry rich evidence of the open of nature of our true selves.
+The author Joyce Carol Oates (who has written some haunting tales of her own) observes that much of the power of Jane Eyre comes from the fluid, flame-like nature of her character.
 The novel “is about a character stimulated into growth–truly remarkable growth–by place….Just as these carefully rendered places differ greatly from one another, so Jane differs greatly in them; one has the sense of a soul in ceaseless evolution….Bronte’s sense of human personality is that it is pliant, fluid, and living, in immediate (and often defiant) response to its surroundings; not that it is stable and determined.
 Jane Eyre is no portrait of a lady but the story of a young woman in ‘heroic’ mode….”
-And what she seeks, according to Oates, is not any stereotypic male prize (since some commentors have objected to “hero” in the past) but “a power of vision that might overpass the limits of her sequestered life, pastoral as it is.”
+And what she seeks, according to Oates, is not any stereotypic male prize but “a power of vision that might overpass the limits of her sequestered life, pastoral as it is.”

-Call it synchronicity.
-When you are thinkig of bicycles, you see bicycles.
-But I think there may be more to it.
-When you are searching for a way of to be free–to be more alive while we are alive- reality can take on a magical quality.
+When you are searching for a way of to be free–to be more alive and aware during our brief time here – reality itself can take on a magical quality.
 Help comes.
 As the Buddha himself discovered, the path rises up to meet us.
 The trick is finding our way following one little flame at a time.